chk7082/henesys2ellinia/README.md

 ## henesys2ellinia

-- training dataset : 173 images from henesys & 135 images from ellinia (1 epoch = 135 update)
+- training dataset : 173 images from henesys & 135 images from ellinia (Batch_size = 1, 1 epoch = 135 update)
 - trained number of epoch : 2000
   - after 1000 epoch, we linearly decayed the learning rate to 0
-- training time : roughly 80 ~ 100 hours with NVIDIA Tesla T4
+- training time : roughly 100 hours with NVIDIA Tesla T4
-  - gpu might vary through time, since the training was done in colab pro environment

 <br>

+## elnath2aquarium

+- training dataset : 159 images from elnath & 147 images from aquarium (Batch_size = 1, 1 epoch = 147 update)
+- trained number of epoch : 2000
+  - after 1000 epoch, we linearly decayed the learning rate to 0
+- training time : roughly 100 hours with NVIDIA Tesla T4

+<br><br>

 ## Will be added soon